 - What are some of the reasons a referee might add on time?
 Time lost during substitutions, injuries, etc.

-- In WSSL with limited time, the ref manages the time by making sure that the available time is divided in 4 equal slices.
+- In WSSL with the limited time available for each game slot, the ref manages the time by making sure that the available time is divided in 4 equal slices.

 - If a match stops before time expires, can the ref declare a winner?
-No -- an "abandoned match" must be replayed.
+No the referee does not declare winners.

 Law 8: Start and restart of play

 - 2 restarts must be played in a forward direction, what are they?
 Kick-off and Penalty Kick.

 - Can a kick-off be a restart?
 Yes, after a goal.

 - Should the referee whistle immediately prior to a kick-off?
 Yes.